You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 11) Using signup forms from platforms you don’t control (e.g., Facebook lead campaigns)

-But now you may still be wondering how on earth you may use real estate signup forms in the offline world, a.k.a. the real “analog” world?
+But now you may still wonder how to use real estate signup forms offline, a.k.a. the real “analog” world?

 This leads me to the next section of this article…